lecerick/100-days-of-code/log.md

 ### Day 59: Thursday, Dec 2
 More work on [PE #54: Poker Hands](https://github.com/lecerick/math-playground/blob/main/PE/p054_poker_hands.pyP).
 It would be easier to write a poker program if I knew how to play poker lol.

+### Day 60: Sunday, Jan 2, 2022
+Well, happy new year.
+After a long hiatus, I did a leetcode problem today.
+It was only more efficient than 5% of submissions, so not good at all, but hey.
+It was a solution and my first time coding in a month, so I'll take that as a victory!